 Better, better yet, “Five Gets You a Freebie!”
 If you order a Bobbins’ Bargain just five times, you get a free copy of any of our books!
 Take your pick.
 We’ll contact you by email once you’ve qualified for a free book and take your order.
 Plus your shipping on that one is free as well.
 Easy as pie!

-The book retails for $26.95.
-Your price using our Bobbins’ Bargains promotion code is just $6.74, plus your shipping on this book is free in the continental U.S.!
+The book is on sale for $19.95.
+Your price using our Bobbins’ Bargains promotion code is just $4.99, plus your shipping on this book is free in the continental U.S.!

 Be sure to use this promotion code before checkout: